crnobog69/dotfiles/violentmonkey/README-en.md

 <br>

 > [!IMPORTANT]
-> I am not affiliated with any of the scripts.
+> I am not affiliated with any of the scripts and have no influence over their development.
 Use them at your own risk.

 <br>